Travis Jankowski Player Props: Rangers vs. Royals

-Travis Jankowski -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the Kansas City Royals, with Brad Keller on the hill, on April 18 at 7:40 PM ET.
+After going 2-for-4 with a double and an RBI in his last game, Travis Jankowski and the Texas Rangers face the Kansas City Royals (who will hand the ball to Brady Singer) at 2:10 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-3) against the Royals.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and an RBI) against the Royals.

 Travis Jankowski Game Info & Props vs. the Royals